Permanent Residence in Singapore - Updated for 2021

 The immigration procedures in Singapore for those who need to obtain a residence permit have generally not changed in 2021, but new procedures may apply and this is why we recommend you to address to our team of lawyers for in-depth advice on the applicable rules.
-For instance, starting 1 May 2021, persons who are the owners of a Dependant Pass will need to comply with specific qualifications requirements in order to be eligible for employment; our team of lawyers in Singapore can offer further advice.
+For instance, starting 1 May 2021, persons who are the owners of a Dependent Pass will need to comply with specific qualifications requirements in order to be eligible for employment; our team of lawyers in Singapore can offer further advice.

 The Singapore permanent residence scheme for investors

 Foreign investors benefit from a dedicated Singapore residence scheme.
 They can apply for a residence permit through the Global Investor Programme (GIP Scheme) which will allow them to start a business in Singapore or make other investments in the country.
 There are two options for foreign investors applying for residence permits in Singapore: they must invest at least SGD 2,5 million in a start-up or in an existing company or they must invest at least SGD 2,5 million in a Singapore Global Investor Programme fund.

 Additionally, foreign investors coming to Singapore must also submit proof of a good business background and an achievable investment plan.
 Foreign investors must also meet certain criteria referring to the annual turnover of the companies they own.
 In order to comply with the GIP Scheme requirements they must submit annual financial statements for the last three years.
 For complete information about eligibility criteria for the residence permits, please contact our lawyers in Singapore.